seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **POSTHUMUS LEONATUS**
 I will wage against your gold, gold to it: my ring
-I hold dear as my finger; ’tis part of it.
+I hold dear as my finger; 'tis part of it.

 **IACHIMO**
 You are afraid, and therein the wiser.
 If you buy
-ladies’ flesh at a million a dram, you cannot
+ladies' flesh at a million a dram, you cannot
 preserve it from tainting: but I see you have some
 religion in you, that you fear.